midlantica/LovelyBunchOfCoconuts/content/claims/hate_speech_laws.md

 ---
-title: "Hate Speech Laws"
+title: 'Hate Speech Laws'
-claim: "Hate Speech Laws"
+claim: 'Hate Speech Laws'
-translation: "Free speech for me, but not for thee."
+translation: 'Free speech for me, but not for thee.'
 ---

 ## "Hate Speech Laws"